sudo-jtcsec/QRADAR_to_MISP/README.md

 To set up an integration, run integration_adder.py which will walk you through addign the neccessarry information, validating it along the way

-After you have an integration setup, you can
+After you have an integration setup, you can run QRADAR_to_MISP.py with several options:

+ - "-l" will display current integrations
+    * Use 'ALL' to show all integrations, or enter the UID of a specific integration
+ - "i" will sync the reference set data for the integrations requested with MISP
+    * Use 'ALL' to run all integrations, or enter the UID of a specific integration